 What is Street Food?
-It is definitely something that you do not want to miss out on.
-From the very simple warung on the side walk, to the small food stalls on wheels, to the motorbikes with a gas cooker, the locals have found many diverse ways to serve warm and fresh food that seems to be literally delivered from the streets.
-Many inventive food vendors own "kitchen"-carts on wheels that they set up as the sun sets, one dish is cooked and served to diners who sit on plastic stools at makeshift tables.
-South-east Asia is famous for its street food, including, of course, Indonesia especially Bali.
-Without having tried those places you are missing out.
+It is something that you do not want to skip.
+From the very simple warung on the sidewalk to the small food stalls on wheels, to the motorbikes with a gas cooker, the locals have found many diverse ways to serve warm and fresh food that seems to be delivered from the streets.
+Many inventive food vendors own “kitchen-carts” on wheels that they set up as the sun sets, one dish is cooked and served to diners who sit on plastic stools at makeshift tables.
+South-east Asia is famous for its street food, including, of course, Indonesia, especially Bali.
+Without having tried those places, you are missing out.

-Rumah makan and Warung are famous for a small number of traditional dishes that are cooked according to a unique (sometimes even secret) recipe.
-Indonesians often travel across the island just to find the one dish that a specific warung is famous for.
-Do not be surprised to see a luxurious car parked in front of a warung, while the owner waits patiently for his $1 dish, while sitting on a plastic chair.
+Rumah Makan and Warung are famous for a small number of traditional dishes that are cooked according to a unique (sometimes even secret) recipe.
+Indonesians often travel across the island to find the one dish that a specific warung is famous for.
+Do not be surprised to see a luxurious car parked in front of a warung, while the owner waits patiently for his $1 dish while sitting on a plastic chair.

-Most warungs often have neither fancy road signs nor a website, are family run, and recognizable by the lineups of people hoping to get their favorite meal.
+Most warungs often have neither fancy road signs nor a website, are family-run, and recognizable by the lineups of people hoping to get their favourite meal.
 Sometimes they close unexpectedly because the food has sold out!

-Warungs focusing on a more international clientele in the more touristy areas are cozy little restaurants serving a more extensive menu.
-Some bigger, well equipped and professionally managed restaurants also call themselves "warung, simply to indicate that they serve traditional Indonesian food.
+Warungs focusing on a more international clientele in the more touristy areas are cosy little restaurants serving a more extensive menu.
+Some bigger, well equipped and professionally managed restaurants also call themselves warung to indicate that they serve traditional Indonesian food.

 Generally yes!
 The demand for authentic Indonesian food is high, thus many warungs and street vendors sell a high volume and food is usually safe and fresh.